rigdev/docs/docs/examples/database.md

 rig database create --name our_db --type mongo
 ```

 This will create a new MongoDB database.
-Currently, that is the only database we natively support, but Postgres will come soon.
+Currently, that is the only database we natively support, but more will come.
 Running

 ```bash
 rig database list